KohinaTheCat/U-Impactify/doc/sprint0/PB.md

     - Be able to apply to different social initiatives through my dashboard
     - Have a hub to display where the impact consultant applied to (Interviewee)

+20. **As a user I want to view other users profile, so I can further interact with them.**

+    Story Points: 3
+    Priority: 1

+    ###### Acceptance Criteria:

+    - Be able to see a user's profile and see information about them

+21. **As a user, I want to be able to search for other users and courses so I can find what I'm looking for faster.**

+    Story Points: 8
+    Priority: 1

+    ###### Acceptance Criteria:

+    - Have a search bar
+    - Be able to navigate to the course / user profile by using the search bar

+22. **As a User I want to see an about page, so I know what I would be joining into.**

+    Story Points: 3
+    Priority: 1

+    ###### Acceptance Criteria:

+    - Have an about page that shows information about U-Impactify